sultanul-ovi/ML_DL_Notes/README.md

 ## Support Vector Regression (SVR)

 SVR uses the same principles as SVM for classification but is applied to regression problems.
 It tries to fit the error within a certain threshold and can be effective in high-dimensional spaces.
+- **When to Use**: Effective in high-dimensional spaces and for datasets with non-linear relationships.
+Robust against outliers.
+- **When Not to Use**: Not ideal for very large datasets as it can become computationally intensive.
+Performance can significantly depend on the correct kernel choice.

 #### Implementation
 ```python